dmi3/deepin-screenshot/README.md

 *Not to be confused with [Deepin Screenshot](https://www.deepin.org/en/original/deepin-screenshot/) which is rewrite of this tool using C++.
-I find Python version much more portable and open to modifications and improvements.*
+I find Python version much more portable and open to modifications and improvements.
+Also it does not have enormous amount of dependencies as C++ version does.*

 [Original](https://github.com/linuxdeepin-packages/deepin-scrot) features: